zkorum/zkorum/services/agora/README.md

 ### Start the app in development mode (hot-code reloading, error reporting, etc.)

 Remember to first load the environment files in `.env` file by running `. ./.env`.
+There is an example file `env.example` which can be used as the reference.

 ```bash
 quasar dev